msmol/fzfrunner/README.md

 - copy passwords stored in my $PASSWORD_STORE_DIR to my clipboard
 - launch applications in /usr/share/applications
+- evaluate math: type "1+1" and have it display "2" in the preview
-- fallback to simply run the command "as-is" if entry is neither of the above
+- fallback to simply run the command "as-is" if entry is none of the above

 ### Usage